 Welcome to the GWTW Forum.
 Guests (non-registered users) can view the forum but are unable to post.
 If you don't have anything to say then why would you bother to register?
 One of the most popular sections of the GWTW Forum has long been the Swap Meet.
 A great place to sell old, seldom flown kites or to get great deals on used (gently flown) kites.
 Only registered users can see the Swap Meet section, let alone wheel and deal.
 1000's (literally) of kites have changed hands thanks to the Swap Meet.
 There are several more benefits to being a registered user, but you'll have to join our little community to find out all the "secrets".
 Questions or concerns?
 Contact Steve ... just drop an email to: firstname.lastname@example.org

-Our forum is made possible by the good folks whose ads appear below and by the members of our community (PayPal donation button at bottom) In case you missed it each ad is linked to the sponsors web site.
+Our forum is made possible by the good folks whose ads appear above and by the members of our community (PayPal donation button at bottom) In case you missed it each ad is linked to the sponsors web site.
 So please, take a moment and visit our sponsors sites as this forum wouldn't be possible with out them.
 Interested in running an ad for your business or kiting event?
 Contact Steve at email@example.com for a quote.